LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 We noted in the introduction to this section that inheritance is a way to share behaviors among classes.
 You'll sometimes find yourself creating a base class as a way to share behaviors among related classes.
 However, in such situations is not always desirable for instances of the base class to be created.

 For example, suppose we began coding two classes, `HouseCat` and `Tiger`.
-Upon writing the code, we realized that there were some common data and behaviors, and so to reduce code repetition, we combined those in `Cat` (as above).
+Upon writing the code, we realized that there was some common data and behaviors.
+For example, they both make a noise, come from the same biological family, and get hungry.
+In order to reduce code repetition, we combined those in `Cat` (as above).

 ```csharp
 public class Cat